 WP Hive takes every plugin a performance test and then proceeds to publish it there.
 Jetpack plugin had passed the testing phase though it lacked in one point.
-That is, Jetpack consumes more memory than 92% plugins available in the repository.
+That is, Jetpack consumes more memory than 92% of plugins available in the repository.
 It costs you 1137.99 KB space on your website.

 Apart from this issue, everything is fine to go.
-The most amazing part of this plugin is it faster than 99% WordPress plugins.
+The most amazing part of this plugin is it is faster than 99% of WordPress plugins.
 The average page loading time is increased by 0.01s while you are using Jetpack.

 WP Hive not only lets you know the performance of a plugin but also helps you make a comparison between different plugins.
 So that you can get the right one for your business.
 Good luck!